Srixx24/atlas-unity/unity-audio/README.md

 <br>

-This is a Unity-based 3D project that I designed to create a three-level immersive, interactive platform jumping mini-game with a main menu and settings scenes.
-The user will jump from platform to platform to reach the flag at the top of the map.
-During game play a timer will track until the flag is found in all three rounds.
+This is a Unity-based 3D project that I designed to create a three-level immersive, interactive platform-jumping mini-game with a main menu and settings scenes.
+The user jumps from platform to platform to reach the flag at the top of the map.
+During gameplay, a timer tracks until the flag is found in all three rounds.
-During the months of developing this game, I learn much about Unity and things like asset utilization, animation, audio, transitions, bringing life into objects and the worlds I create, plus so much more.
+During the months of developing this game, I learned much about Unity and things like asset utilization, animation, audio, transitions, bringing life into objects and the worlds I create, plus so much more.
 This project was very exciting and I had so much fun learning these skills.

 <br>